Password required

 how we got there

-Our customers flagged their difficulties clearly to us through the Ideas portal.
+Our customers flagged their difficulties clearly to us through our Ideas portal.
 Even experienced PMs hesitated to switch views because they feared losing their setup.

 5